crtclmmnt/crtclmmnt.github.io/index.md

 <br>
 <h1 style="text-align: center;">Build A Meditation Practice</h1>

-<p style="max-width: 600px; margin: 0 auto; bottom-margin: 0px;">I want you to meditate.
-So do it.
-Please!
-There are so many benefits to meditation I can't even begin to describe them.
-It makes you a little bit taller, it makes you a baller. etc.</p>
+<p style="max-width: 600px; margin: 0 auto; bottom-margin: 0px;">Meditation is a practice that most people will benefit from, and if you're interested in cultivating your own practice, I want to help you.
+But my time is limited, and I can't always give it away for free.
+If you're interested in meditation outside of the context of a community organization, I have additional public-facing offerings, detailed below.</p>

 <div class="services-layout">
   <div>